lanl/BEE/doc/User Guide for BEE-Charliecloud.md

 ## Build and Execute Environment (BEE) User Guide for `BEE-Charliecloud`

 The following guide shows you how to run `BEE-Charliecloud` on HPC environment.
+Note that in order to utilize `BEE-Charliecloud` you will need to be in a `Slurm` environment and have access to [Charliecloud](https://github.com/hpc/charliecloud/).

 ### Installation
 ##### Step 1.
 Install dependecies